llm-bible/llm-bible.github.io/_publications/yoshida2024making.markdown

 ---
 layout: publication
-title: Making The Most Of Your Model\: Methods For Finetuning And Applying Pretrained Transformers
+title: Making The Most Of Your Model&#58; Methods For Finetuning And Applying Pretrained Transformers
 authors: Yoshida Davis
 conference: "Arxiv"
 year: 2024